 5. Healthy Bones for Stronger You

 Blackberries are rich in calcium and help to strengthen bones and fight osteoporosis.
 Surprisingly, blackberries contain all those nutrients for excellent bones.
 It has magnesium, manganese, potassium, and copper in it.
-Vitamins K, Vitamin C, Vitamins B1 (thiamine), B2 (riboflavin), B3 (niacin), B5 (pantothenic acid), and B6 as well as folate.
+Vitamins K, Vitamin C, Vitamins B1 (thiamine), B2 (riboflavin), B3 (niacin), B5 (pantothenic acid), and B6, as well as folate.
 All are bone builders.

 Notably, blackberries have a good dose of Ellagic acid that restores and rejuvenates bone because of its anti-inflammatory abilities.
 In addition, cyanidin is yet another potent element known to inhibit osteoclast.
 The osteoclast is a cell that breaks the bone cells, causing osteoporosis.
 Not only this but it is also known to promote osteoblasts(cells that build bone cells).
-Additionally, there is a bonus benefit, especially for women, that is, Blackberries help regulate menstrual cycles.
+Additionally, there is a bonus benefit, especially for women: Blackberries help regulate menstrual cycles.

 6. Support a Healthy Gut